Chapter Twelve

 Yemotos, laugh soft: "My people died because their system was too rigid to adapt.
 They had hierarchies, specialization, dependencies that made change impossible.
 And what I see forming here—it's beautiful, it works, it saves lives.
 But it's also rigid.
 Also specialized.
 Also creating dependencies.
 The same trap, just slower."

-Serepna: "Population growth.
+Serapnenh: "Population growth.
 Permanent settlement.
-Specialized roles—Benbhubhen, Strategos, dye-makers, fermenters, calendar-keepers.
+Specialized roles—Benbhuben, Strategos, dye-makers, fermenters, calendar-keepers.
 We're creating classes.
 Hierarchies.
 Some people's work valued more than others'.
 Some families accumulating more status.
 The drift is happening.
 The signal is separating from tone.
 Even here.
 Even in this place we built to prevent exactly that."

 Alenh, touching her uranium pendant: "My beads.
 I created them to enable trade without shame, to find equivalence between different values.
 But I've watched them start to become something else.
 Wealth markers.
 Status symbols.
 Some families have many, some have few.
 We haven't called it inequality yet, but that's what it's becoming.
 And I don't know how to stop it."

-Benbhubh: "Infrastructure enables everything.
+Benbhub: "Infrastructure enables everything.
 But it also requires everything.
 The sanitation systems I designed need maintenance.
-Need the Benbhubhen working constantly.
+Need the Benbhuben working constantly.
 If they stop, people die.
 We've created a dependency—settlement life requires the systems, the systems require specialists, the specialists require support from everyone else.
 It's a web we can't untangle without everything collapsing."

 Threyenh: "My fermentations feed hundreds.
 My medicines ease suffering.
 But they require resources, time, infrastructure.
 Require other people growing the grain, making the vessels, maintaining the systems.
 We're all dependent now.
 All specialized.
 No one person could survive alone anymore.
 We've traded autonomy for security, and we can't trade back."